Kkritos/Rapster/README.md

 - 5: Binary ejected
 - 6: Binary-single capture

-Unless ${\rm condition}=0$, the local simulation is terminated.
+The local simulation is terminated unless ${\rm condition}=0$.

 d) The output_BHs.npz file (if exported) contains two arrays, called ``mBH_ini`` and ``mBH_fin`` which provide in $M_\odot$ the masses of all single BHs that are retained at the start and the end of the simulation.

 <a name="applicationsofthecode"></a>
 ### 7. Applications of the code

-The code can be useful when executed multiple times, for instance when simulating a set of clusters and generating a population of dynamically formed BBH mergers.
+The code can be useful when executed multiple times, for instance, when simulating a set of clusters and generating a population of dynamically formed BBH mergers.

-Although the program itself is not computationally expensive (we have tested in a laptop that we generate a few binary black hole mergers per second), independent parallelization is still encouraged when simulating a very large number of star clusters for efficiency.
+Although the program is not computationally expensive (we have tested it on a laptop that generates a few binary black hole mergers per second), independent parallelization is still encouraged when simulating many star clusters for efficiency.

 <a name="citingthiswork"></a>
 ### 8. Citing this work